 How to Eat Clean for a Healthy Brain:

-But right off the bat, here are a few things you can do right now to clean up your gut brain and your head brain:
+But right off the bat, here are a few things you can do, right now, to clean up your gut brain and your head brain:

 - Sugar, it is more addictive than cocaine.
 Let’s get off this deadly drug.
 First, say no to candy bars and other hard candies as well as high fructose corn syrup.
 If you have to have sugar, opt for honey, molassas or maple syrup…they are all natural with no preservatives or additional chemicals.
 But even these natural sugars in excess can be bad.
 If you must quench your sweet tooth, grab a piece of fruit.

 - Remove gluten from your diet.
-That’s a protein in all wheat products that not only damages our intestines by opening them up (leaky gut) but opens the door to hyper inflammation.
+That’s a protein in all wheat products that not only damages our intestines by opening them up (leaky gut) but also opens the door to hyper inflammation.
 No bread?
 It is super hard to do, I know from experience.

 - Just get started.

 - Breakfast: substitute oatmeal, eggs, bacon, sausage for your cereal.

 - For lunch, let’s work on a decrease of your sandwich bread.
 For one week go to just one slice of bread, i.e. have a fold over or open face sandwich.
 Work to eating no sandwich bread at all concentrating on the meat(protein), veggies and fruit.
 When you are faced with hamburgers and hot dogs, just don’t eat the bread, eat two meats instead and load up the lettuce, pickle and tomato.